 You may be able to continue all or a portion of your insurance or convert to an individual policy.

-Faculty, Admin Pro, Non-Classified Staff will automatically be mailed a letter with conversion or portability options, or employees can call the Hartford at 800-523-2233.
-The group life policy number is 677984.
+Faculty, Admin Pro, Non-Classified Staff will automatically be mailed a letter with conversion or portability options, or employees can call Sun Life Financial at 800-451-4531.
+The group life policy number is 978964.

 The employee and employer contributions to either the Defined Contribution Plan (DCP) or Colorado PERA end upon termination from the university.
 For information on options relative to the retirement accounts, employees should contact their vendor directly.